EJAZ786/Hack2Future_Team_Reach/README.md

 3. py -3.11 -m venv venv
 4. .\venv\Scripts\activate
 5. pip install streamlit pandas requests google.generativeai
-6. run "streamlit run app.py" inside terminal (it will rediret to the streamlit interface where we can ask the required medication details to the Bot)
+6. run "streamlit run health.py" inside terminal (it will rediret to the streamlit interface where we can ask the required medication details to the Bot)
+7.Create your own gemini API Key and replace it with the exisisting one in the code Line 9 if it is showing error related to API Key when you are running "streamlit run health.py"

 🎯 Objective
 The goal of this project is to build a conversational health assistant that: